Wandvieh/MirrorChess/README.md

   - Chess Rogue-Like
   - 2 Spieler Modus (lokal)
 - player can choose different materials to place the pieces on (wood, metal, gravel, etc.)
-- host on a website?? not with python... :(
+- host on a website?? not with python... :( (what about this: https://pyscript.net/ ?)